lucasrodcosta/nginx-studies/sendfile/README.md

 ### sendfile with proxy_pass?

-It doesn't works.
 The `sendfile` only works for static files from a storage.

+But if you use some kind of caching, the `sendfile` will work like a charm.

 Check the logs in [logs/upstream](https://github.com/lucasrodcosta/nginx-studies/tree/main/sendfile/logs/upstream).

-**BUT** you can use some kind of micro caching on tmpfs.
-In this case, the `sendfile` will be useful.